xGTAT/AnomalyWizard/README.md

 - Tracks outgoing bytes per destination IP over the last 30 seconds.
 - Sends a desktop notification when traffic to an unknown external IP crosses a threshold.

-This is a simple learning project, not an enterprise IDS.

 ## Project files

 - `monitor.py` -> main monitoring service